 • Promoting social distancing.
 The District will implement social distancing options in face-to-face service delivery environments where practical, to support the health of residents, clients and employees.

 • Municipal facilities access.
-The District has suspended activities and/or reduced public access to all municipal facilities including Fire-Rescue Office, Community Services yard, Visitor Center and the Marten Exeter/Valley Room complex until further notice.
+The District has suspended activities and/or reduced public access to the Marten Exeter/Valley Room complex until further notice.

 Stay safe and remain vigilant about handwashing, self-isolation, and doing your part to minimize the transmission of Covid-19.
 Let’s be compassionate to each other, check in on our neighbors, and remember it’s a challenging time, but we will get through it together.